Ayya Nadar: Business expansion

 P. Ayya Nadar founded Ayya Nadar Janaki Ammal College in 1963 offering courses in Arts and Sciences.
 The college is located in Sivakasi.
 From its beginning in 1923 till 1984, he headed the institution he founded.
-He has four sons- A Grahadurai (who died in 2007), A Vairaprakasam, A Subash Chandra Bose (who died in 2019) and A Ramamurthy.
+He has four sons- A Grahadurai (who died in 2007), A Vairaprakasam (who died in 2024), A Subash Chandra Bose (who died in 2019) and A Ramamurthy.
 Each of the sons have diversified businesses.

 Ayya Nadar, along with Shanmuga Nadar, is credited with transforming the small poverty-stricken Sivakasi village into "Mini Japan of India" an industrial town with entrepreneurial people.
 R. G. Chandramogan, another entrepreneur and owner of Hatsun Agro, who happened to grow up in this town and witness this transformation said, This revolution was brought to Sivakasi by Shanmuga Nadar and his cousin Ayya Nadar.
 The people of our town looked up to them as demigods because of the prosperity they brought to us.